CaP-X: A Framework for Benchmarking and Improving Coding Agents for Robot Manipulation

 \subsection{CaP-Bench++}

+The 7 core tasks of CaP-Bench isolate abstraction, iteration, and grounding under matched conditions; CaP-Bench++ extends this to compare coding agents directly against (i) state-of-the-art VLA policies and (ii) iterated human-written code on a broader task distribution.
+Rather than running all 12 models across every extended task--prohibitively expensive at this scale--we focus the comparison on \sysname{}.
 We further evaluate the performance of \sysname{} on subsets of tasks from LIBERO-PRO and BEHAVIOR.
 We summarize the results of \sysname{} on 30 manipulation tasks from LIBERO-PRO in Table \ref{tab:liberoproAVG} and compare them against three state-of-the-art VLA methods: OpenVLA~\cite{kim2024openvlaopensourcevisionlanguageactionmodel}, $\pi_0$~\cite{black2024pi0visionlanguageactionflowmodel}, and $\pi_{0.5}$~\cite{intelligence2025pi05}.
 Although these VLA methods are training-based, \sysname{} is a training-free method that has comparable or exceeds the performance of VLA post-training on these tasks.
 LIBERO-PRO~\cite{zhou2025liberopro} extends the LIBERO~\cite{liu2023libero} benchmark by increasing the perturbations of tasks by reasonable amounts along object attribute perturbations, initial position perturbations, instruction perturbations, and environmental perturbations. \sysname{} and these VLA methods are evaluated along initial position perturbations (Pos) and instruction perturbations (Task).
 Under Pos perturbations, the initial positions of objects in the scene are swapped with one another (ex: the position of the frypan and moka pot) and under Task perturbations, the instruction is changed so that another object in the scene is manipulated (ex: ``Put the moka pot on the stove" $\rightarrow$ ``Put the frypan on the stove").